Next-generation breast cancer screening tool

 Completing this technology and building up a web platform will enable to start offering the breast cancer screening service in which ARS will provide the service of collecting samples from its patients, and Interspectrum will conduct sample analyses using its hair spectrum analyzer.
 The resulting data will be made available via the shared online platform.

 Please note that we are not able to share the results with the patients just yet.
 However, your contribution will be invaluable for the study and the future of cancer research and diagnostics.

-The activities described above are part of the project “Developing a remote breast cancer screening service based on FTIR spectroscopy” funded by European Regional Development Fund through the Estonia-Latvia cross border cooperation programme Interreg Estonia-Latvia.
+The activities described above are part of the project “Developing a remote breast cancer screening service based on FTIR spectroscopy” funded by the European Regional Development Fund through the Estonia-Latvia cross border cooperation program Interreg Estonia-Latvia.

 This website reflects the views of the author.
-The managing authority of the programme is not liable for how this information may be used.
+The managing authority of the program is not liable for how this information may be used.